onaclov2000/Recipes/flatbread.md

+# Flatbread
+## Recipe by Marilyn Bailey
+## Ingredients
-2.5 cups flour
+* 2.5 cups flour

-1.5 cups grahm flour
+* 1.5 cups grahm or wheat flour

-3/4 cup shortening (crisco)
+* 3/4 cup shortening (crisco)

-2 cups boiling water
+* 2 cups boiling water

-1/4 tsp salt
+* 1/4 tsp salt

-mix well. roll like lefsa. fry on lefsa grill. bake in oven to brown

-325 degrees maybe oven

-475 lefse griddle
+## Directions
+Put dry ingredients in mixer

+Boil water.

+Melt the shortening in the boiling water

+Pour into dry mix.

+Mix well

+Roll like lefsa

+Fry on lefsa grill at around 475 degrees

+bake in oven to brown 325 degrees for 12-13 minutes or until its starting to look hard.
+I flip them about halfways through.

-Notes from Amanda:
+### Notes from Amanda:
 * Bake at 325 for 12-13 minutes
 * Roll out with small amount of flour so it doesn't stick to everything
 * You can use the hot water from a water jug thing, works as well as boiling